 Whatever retail future you imagine — across apparel, grocery, or consumer goods — it will likely build upon the technology being tested today.

 The “store of the future” — a mass merchandise store set in roughly 2030 — combines emerging trends across retail, including in-store robotic fulfillment, contactless checkout, live personalized pricing, and more.

-With new tech-enabled features, the store of the future will be able to provide a more frictionless and personalized experience that meaningfully engages shoppers.
+With new tech-enabled features, the store of the future will be able to provide a more frictionless and dynamic experience that meaningfully engages shoppers.

-Below, we dive into the emerging technologies and trends that comprise each of these steps.
+Download the report to dive into the emerging technologies and trends that will shape the future of retail.

 TABLE OF CONTENTS

 - Omnichannel customer service extends the store’s reach

 - Store returns add convenience, cut costs, and drive sustainability

 - Inventory planning tech serves online and offline shoppers

 - Automated checkout eliminates payment friction